michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0099.md

 - v: look down on with disdain
 - v: reject with contempt
 ### Family
-disdain: disdained, disdainful, disdaining, disdains+;disdainful: disdainfully, disdainfulness
+- disdain: disdained, disdainful, disdaining, disdains+
+- disdainful: disdainfully, disdainfulness
 ### Examples
 - Perhaps you read that and nodded, “Done!
 Next!” solely based on a general disdain for reality television.
 - They experienced elite disdain for Trump as evidence he might be the one to turn it around.